-College staff may enter a campus housing unit without notice in the event of an emergency or if the staff believe that violation of law, policy, or the terms and conditions of Residence Life contract are occurring in the unit.
-Staff may enter a campus housing unit for maintenance and repair purposes.
+College staff may enter a campus housing unit without notice in the event of an emergency or if they believe that the unit is violating law, policy, or the terms and conditions of the Residence Life contract.
+Staff may also enter a campus housing unit for maintenance and repair purposes.